Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Freeze-dried candy is ideal for snacking, travel,

-Think about crushing freeze-dried candy into powders and sprinkle on top of desserts.
+Think about crushing freeze-dried candy into powder and sprinkle on top of desserts.
 It adds a burst of flavor and a crackly texture to ice cream, cakes, and cookies!

 For a quick energy boost, mix freeze-dried fruit candies into trail mix or granola.
 The light, crispy pieces blend perfectly with nuts and dried fruits.